DMARC Status of Top 100 Canadian Companies – Revisited

 Another fifth took the initial step in securing their domains by establishing DMARC records.
 People typically begin their road to DMARC compliance by employing a p=none DMARC policy.
 This policy turns on the lights, as we like to say, to gain visibility into who and what services are using a particular domain, for good or ill.

 “It’s fantastic to see the top Canadian companies taking DMARC seriously,” said Asher Morin, Toronto-based dmarcian Director of Deployment Services.
 “This adoption should be a clear message to all—it’s useful, it works, and it’s not impossible to deploy.
 This is a good reminder that the initial cost to get started is low: a single TXT DNS record for your domain(s).
 That is just the beginning, however.
 The true goal is to get the policy in reject mode.
 Everything in between is just a stepping stone to that finish line.”

 In September 2021, the Canadian Centre for Cyber Security (Cyber Centre) published Ransomware: How to Prevent and Recover which offers guidance on ways organizations can minimize risk and prepare in case a ransomware attack occurs.
 Establishing and maintaining security tools, including “DMARC, an email authentication and reporting system that helps to protect your organization’s domains from spoofing, phishing, and other malicious activities” are among the preventive measures included.

-Recognizing that email abuse is the main cause of network intrusion, the Canadian Centre for Cyber Security issued its Implementation Guidance: Email Domain Protection, which recommends deploying security measures like DMARC to protect domains by
+Additionally, the Cyber Centre’s Implementation Guidance: Email Domain Protection, updated in August 2021, recommends deploying DMARC to protect domains by